So, You Wanna Be A Flight Nurse… The Remix: Interview your Interviewer

 By now, you’re no longer seen as a newly-hatched duckling, fresh out of school, but rather a grown-ass bird who should be ready to hold their own (“fly, buddy! *as you’re yeeted out the nest*).

 Some may have been in the business so long, they have lost touch with what it is like to have to begin again.
 Either way, don’t take it as a personal affront.
-It isn’t personal.
-It may be that person’s unique teaching style.
+It isn’t personal—it may be that person’s unique teaching style.

 Confidence/Competence and Asserting Your Needs